 4. Life expectancy

-How to decide on your strategy
+How to select your retirement withdrawal strategy